SAP/openui5-docs/docs/OData_Operations_b54f789.md

 >
 > -   The parent binding of a deferred operation must not be a deferred operation itself.
 >
 > -   When executing a bound action, you can use the second `bIgnoreETag` argument of  [`ODataContextBinding#execute`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataContextBinding/methods/execute) to actively ignore the ETag match that normally happens \(technically, the header *"If-Match : \*"* will be used\).
 This is useful if a second bound action for the same entity is to be executed within the same batch \(especially if it is in a different change set\).
-An example would be "prepare" and "activate" for a draft orchestration.
+An example would be "prepare" and "activate" for draft handling.
 Without this, the second bound action would be rejected, because the client sent the initial ETag via the *"If-Match"* header, but the first bound action changes that ETag on the server before the second one is executed.

 ***